cbolisetti/multiappfracflow/doc/content/multiapp_fracture_flow_PorousFlow_3D.md

 | 0.5 | 0.5 | 0.6 | $4\times 10^{-10}$ |
 | 1 | 7 | 1 | $10^{-9}$ |
 | 2 | 90 | 2 | $4\times 10^{-9}$ |

+!alert construction title=Rob observation
+In order to 50 kg/s into the FORGE reservoir, we needed \~ 6-12 MPa overpressure at the wellhead.
+I need to dig out the hydraulic aperture data from the FMI logs.
+I want to say a =\~1e-5m at in-situ conditions before injection.

 Economically-viable flow rates are usually greater than about 10$\,$kg.s$^{-1}$, which is the amount prescribed in the MOOSE input file, below.
 This means a pressure change of $\sim 1\,$MPa is expected, and apertures will be around 1$\,$mm.
 Note that the porepressure around the *producer* should be around 1$\,$MPa *higher* than insitu, in order for the fluid to flow from the fracture to the production well.
 If the production well reduces pressure too much, then according to [eqn.frac.open], the fracture will close in its vicinity, resulting in limited fluid production.
 Therefore, the numerical model relies on the injector increasing the porepressure throughout the system (by greater than 1$\,$MPa in most places) and the producer removes excess fluid.